x1B/wireflow/README.md

 Wireflow exposes an API for embedding applications to instantiate the UI components, and to create the hypergraph model.
 It exposes a set of Flux-Style stores and a dispatcher to implement graph operations.
+Also, there is a utility method for calculating a graph layout.
 Currently, the application author needs to wire everything together as illustrated in the _src/dummy-fusebox.jsx_ example.